TNamdarian/NamaStay/README.md

 6. As a potential client, I would like to learn more about the organiser and get validation via their social media.
 It is more reassuring to trust businesses who have a solid follower base.
 7. As a returning visitor to the website, I want to be able to find the contact page easily to reach the organiser.

+### Scope
+To achieve the strategic goals, I included the following features in the website:
+* Header containing website’s logo/name and the menu bar including Home, Retreats, and Contact.
+The menu toggles when the user clicks on it and it pans out the nav bar.
+* Home page which says about the purpose of the website, benefits of yoga retreats and testimonials.
+* Call for action button on about and retreat pages.
+* Retreats list including names linked to external websites and their locations on a Google map.
+When user hovers over each retreat, they can see the locations popping up on the map.
+* Testimonials including the name of fictional yogis and their experiences.
+* FAQs to allow users find answers to commonly asked questions.
+* Contact form to allow users contact the organiser to register, inquire or book a retreat.
+* Footer on every page containing the links to the organiser’s social media which upon hovering it triggers the number of followers and subscribers.

+## Skeleton
+The website consists of three pages; About (introduces the aim of the website, benefits of yoga and testimonials), Retreat (including the map locating various retreats), and Contact (including FAQs and a contact form).